LifnaJos/Decentralized-Finance-DeFi--HBCC801/M6-defi_case_studies_detailed.md

 ====================================================================
 # 2. Decentralized Stablecoins

-## Introduction to Stablecoins
 Stablecoins are cryptocurrencies designed to maintain stable value by pegging to assets such as USD, gold, or commodities.
 Decentralized stablecoins such as DAI use crypto collateral and smart contracts rather than centralized reserves.
 Stablecoins are critical for reducing volatility in the cryptocurrency ecosystem.

 ---